llv22/nccl-osx/README.md

 * [nccl-2.5.7-1-release](https://github.com/llv22/nccl-osx/tree/dev-2.5.7-for-jax) should be tested by [nccl-tests-v2.0.0 on mac](https://github.com/llv22/nccl-tests-macOS-cuda/tree/v2.0.0-built).
 * [nccl-2.5.8-release](https://github.com/llv22/nccl-osx/tree/dev-2.5.8-for-jax) should be tested by [nccl-tests-v2.0.0 on mac](https://github.com/llv22/nccl-tests-macOS-cuda/tree/v2.0.0-built).
 This is the first major release which fixes IPv6 address issue on macOS and enables nccl to run for TF/JAX.
 You can also use [Jax pmap notebook](https://github.com/llv22/jax-macOS-cuda/blob/jax-built-v0.2.6/examples/jax_startup.ipynb) for further client testing.
 * [nccl-2.9.6-release](https://github.com/llv22/nccl-osx/tree/dev-2.9.6-for-jax) should be tested by [nccl-tests-v2.11.0 on mac](https://github.com/llv22/nccl-tests-macOS-cuda/tree/v2.11.0-built), as new operations of nccl have been added for nvidia nccl-2.9.6-1.
+Currently, orlando still has to use a workaround in MIGRATION.md to create /sys/class/0000:c4:00.0/, /sys/class/0000:45:00.0/ and /sys/devices/system/node/node in local computer.

 ## Motivation